Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 Realize that many students will hit bumps in the road during high school math.
 Take the time to figure out what is wrong, help your child gather resources available to them, and figure out a plan of action together.

-Understand the Root Problem
+Understand the Root Problem of a Bad Grade

-Take time to identifying the root problem for your child's poor math grades.
+Take time to identify the root problem for your child's poor math grades.
 This will allow you to help him or her correct it and keep the family from focusing on the wrong problem.

 Start by considering these questions: